-Some videos, like this one about the colonization of Africa in the 1400s, highlight a historical trend rather than one specific event:
+Some videos, like this one about life in the Renaissance, highlight a historical trend rather than one specific event:

 Other times, the videos humorously focus on one very specific moment in history, like this look at the Titanic from avid TikTok historian, Danny Godlewski: